 Install an Operating System, Drivers and Updates

-Preferably before the build process, you'll want to make a USB install drive for either Windows 10 or the Linux build of your choice.
-For Windows 10, simply navigate to Microsoft’s Download page and click the “Download Tool Now” button.
+Preferably before the build process, you'll want to make a USB install drive for either Windows 10, Windows 11, or the Linux build of your choice.
+For Windows 10 or Windows 11, simply navigate to Microsoft’s Download page and click the “Download Tool Now” button.
 You’ll download and run the Media Creation tool which will turn any 8GB or larger USB drive into a Windows install disk.
-If you don’t already have a Windows 10 key, you can get one cheap or for free.
+If you don’t already have a Windows 10 or 11 key, you can get one cheap or for free.
 If you have a problem with the OS, you can try to reset Windows to factory settings.

 Plug the USB drive into your new computer, power on and you should boot into your operating system installer, which will step you through the process.
 If the system doesn’t access your drive, you may need to navigate to the BIOS and make sure your USB key is available as a boot device and that it's placed in the boot order before your internal drive or drives.

-Once you've installed your operating system, when you first connect to the internet, Windows 10 is pretty good these days at getting device drivers.
+Once you've installed your operating system, when you first connect to the internet, Windows 10 and Windows 11 are pretty good these days at getting device drivers.
 However, you should still go to the manufacturers’ product pages for your parts to make sure you have or get the latest updates.